ball

 • abusive or degrading language or swearing,

-• physical threats of violence,
+• physical threats and acts of violence,

 • advocating or ignoring poor sportsmanship by players,